 Most of us are used to using plastic when buying anything.
 From shopping on Amazon to picking up groceries, we’re all used to swiping, tapping or inserting our cards and moving on with our lives.
 It’s quick and convenient, so it’s no wonder people prefer to use it for most everything.

 However, it gets complicated when you’re ready to pay for marijuana at a dispensary.
 The reality is that card processors, like Visa and MasterCard, don’t permit cannabis transactions.
 This is because of laws that make cannabis illegal at the federal level in the US.

-Some dispensaries will let you pay for cannabis using your debit or credit card, but there are some issues with this method.
+Some dispensaries will let you pay for cannabis using your credit card, but there are some issues with this method.
 Often, these transactions are processed by offshore companies, essentially sending your personal data to countries you might not want to have that information.
 Additionally, as the card processors pick up on the true nature of the transactions, they often terminate service, leaving you wondering again how to pay at a dispensary and possibly out hundreds of thousands of dollars in reserves and unsettled transactions.

 For example, you might get a ticket for $100, and then buy $85 worth of product.
 The dispensary will then add tax and a fee for using the cashless ATM, usually $2-5.
 You’ll then be paid out any change.